Aimee Niespodziany (Litka) enters her fifth season at the helm of the Holy Cross women’s basketball program with a record of 38-85 overall.

 Prior to Valparaiso, Niespodziany was a former standout at Saint Joseph High School in South Bend.
 During her senior year, Niespodziany led the Indians to a state championship and was selected Third Team All-State.
 In addition, she was also named First Team All-Northern Indiana Conference and was an Indiana All-Star.
 She set the Saint Joseph all-time scoring mark with 1,698 points as well as the all-time steals leader.

-Niespodziany currently resides in South Bend with her husband, Steve, and their son, Bo.
+Niespodziany currently resides in South Bend with her husband, Steve, and her sons, Bo and Waylon.